Sunday, December 13, 2020

 - Middle pic: The other side of the hole ...
 ZCC

-• White oval: The area inside is the middle pic.
+• White oval: This area is the middle pic.

 - Left to right: Lee, WenSheng, ZCC